Skip to content

 Write your own

-A module is a standard Laravel Service Provider that additionally implements the Epsicube\Support\Contracts\Module interface.
+A module is a standard Laravel Service Provider that additionally implements the Epsicube\Support\Contracts\IsModule interface.

 This contract exposes the metadata required by Epsicube to register, identify, and manage your module.